BusayoDee/LITA_Class_Documentation/README.md

 ![hr6](https://github.com/user-attachments/assets/ece9c666-9466-43ea-a835-937b0ee9b4a0)

--	It can be inferred that the total number of Employees in TECHNICAL field are currently 100 and 32 have left the company
+-	It can be inferred that the total number of Employees in TECHNICAL field are currently 100 and 32 have left the company with attrition ratee of 24%

 ### Conclusion and Recommendations
 - R&D Department has the highest count of Attrition,this could be due to a lot of factors which could be salary related,  too much workload, job satisfaction or, work life balance, the company needs to take a look at this factors so as to reduce the attrition rate in R&D Department.

 - The Company can put together a survey that all Employees can highlight whatever issues being faced on the job so it can be addressed so the company will not keep loosing good hands to probably competitors.

+- The company has more Employees in their most productive years in the Company.